jzerbe/jzerbe.github.com/_posts/2019-01-24-green-chile-infused-cornbread.md

 ---
+custom_order: 4
 layout: post
-title: green chile infused cornbread
+published: true
 tags:
 - green chile
 - cornbread
 - food
-published: true
+title: green chile infused cornbread
 ---
 This is an extension of my previously published [elevation-agnostic-cornbread](http://jzerbe.com/2013/11/elevation-agnostic-cornbread/).
 The spicing is different and the prep is a little longer, but the reward is well worth it!